Executive D-Day Tours / R.C.S. 521 534 040

 Yes, but not in the right place... at this point Teddy Roosevelt Junior had to successfully deal with this potentially disastrous problem to ensure that the landings could continue successfully.

-In the course of D-Day the seaborne troops effected a junction with the paratroopers of the 82nd and 101st Airborne Divisions.
+In the course of D-Day the seaborne troops linked up with the paratroopers of the 82nd and 101st Airborne Divisions.

 A tour on the Utah Beach landing sector will explain to you all the reasons for this American success.